 Liability for a product defect could rest with any party in the product's chain of distribution, such as:

-- The product manufacturer;
+- The product manufacturer

-- A manufacturer of component parts;
+- A component part manufacturer

-- A party that assembles or installs the product;
+- A party that assembles or installs the product

-- The wholesaler; and
+- The wholesaler

 Types of Product Defects